blog

 Urethane foams are less suited to moisture sealing, due to their open-cell nature, but they are excellent for dampening sound.
 You can also consider using foam anti-vibration tapes to enhance the seal of openings that would otherwise allow residual noise from wind and engine sounds into the vehicle’s cabin.

-Vinyl-based blackout tapes are heat and UV resistant, which has made them popular for covering gaps and lining edges to prevent sunlight from showing through in areas around the windows and dash.
+Vinyl-based blackout tapes are heat and UV-resistant, which has made them popular for covering gaps and lining edges to prevent sunlight from showing through in areas around the windows and dash.

 OFFGASSING — “The substrate offgasses.”